CodeFontana/ParagonAtm/README.md

 [![Nuget Release](https://img.shields.io/nuget/v/CodeFoxtrot.ParagonAtmLibrary?style=for-the-badge)](https://www.nuget.org/packages/CodeFoxtrot.ParagonAtmLibrary/)

 ## Breaking Changes 1.7.8 --> 1.8.0
 The AvailableScreens.json was restructured, such that, rather than assigning a "Match Confidence" and "Edit Distance" to an entire ScreenModel, they are now per-phrase configuration.
 In this more granular approach, each phrase can be uniquely adjusted, rather than trying to find a one-size-fits-all setting for every phrase in that ScreenModel.
+See the sample below which reflects the new structure.

 ## How to use
 Add latest **CodeFoxtrot.ParagonAtmLibrary** to your project via 'Manage Nuget Packages'...